-The above analysis suggests that the information about the protein motion contained in the lowest frequency normal mode vectors can be divided onto two parts: (i) the part related to the large-amplitude concerted motion and (ii) the smaller scale part related to local "jittering".
+The above analysis suggests that the information about the protein motion contained in the lowest-frequency normal mode vectors can be divided into two parts: (1) the part related to the large-amplitude concerted motion and (2) the smaller scale part related to local "jittering."
 We can exclude the latter part if we restrict our attention to the atoms that move the most.

 It becomes apparent that additional criteria are necessary to ensure a reliable prediction of the largest motions when only one conformation is available.
-The ability to predict atoms that move the most as well as the directions of their motion can be very useful for gaining further insight about the mechanism of protein function in cases where conformational changes are unknown or where no high resolution structures exist.
+The ability to predict atoms that move the most as well as the directions of their motion can be very useful for gaining further insight about the mechanism of protein function in cases where conformational changes are unknown or where no high-resolution structures exist.

-In general, C $\alpha$ s with large motions can not be reliably selected based on the calculated NMA amplitudes - the correlation coefficient between the sets of normal mode displacements and the corresponding real motion vectors in our data set turns out to be only 0.34.
-Therefore, we used B-factors to select the C $\alpha$ s with the largest motion vectors.
+In general, $C\alpha s$ with large motions cannot be reliably selected based on the calculated NMA amplitudes-the correlation coefficient between the sets of normal mode displacements and the corresponding real motion vectors in our data set turns out to be only 0.34.
+Therefore, we used B- factors to select the C α s with the largest motion vectors.
 The correlation coefficient calculated for the B-factors versus observed motion amplitudes averaged over our data set appeared to be 0.77.
-When predicting the direction of the motion, we are guaranteed on average to have seven or eight out of ten atoms that move the most in our NMA description of the real motion based on a B-factor selection criterion.
-When B-factors for a particular structure are not available, one can select the C $\alpha$ s that move the most based on their structural variation in the multiple structural alignment for the corresponding fold family.
-In our study, we built multiple structural alignments for every motion pair in our data set in the following way.
-For each initial conformation, ten structures (if available) were selected from the corresponding fold family.
-In order to find an average core structure, the ten structures are aligned and the average RMSD value is minimized (Alexandrov 2004).
-The C $\alpha$ consensus positions with the largest structural deviation are assumed to represent the positions that move the most in the observed motion of the original structure.
-The correlation coefficient between the positional variations and the observed motion amplitudes averaged among all C $\alpha$ s in the data set was found to be 0.83.
+When predicting the direction of the motion, we are guaranteed on average to have seven or eight out of 10 atoms that move the most in our NMA description of the real motion based on a B-factor selection criterion.
+When B-factors for a particular structure are not available, one can select the C α s that move the most based on their structural variation in the multiple structural alignment for the corresponding fold family.
+In our study, we built multiple structural alignments for every motion pair in our data set in the following way: For each initial conformation, 10 structures (if available) were selected from the corresponding fold family.
+In order to find an average core structure, the 10 structures are aligned and the average RMSD value is minimized (Alexandrov and Gerstein 2004).
+The Ca consensus positions with the largest structural deviation are assumed to represent the positions that move the most in the observed motion of the original structure.
+The correlation coefficient between the positional variations and the observed motion amplitudes averaged among all $C\alpha s$ in the data set was found to be 0.83.
 Thus, the core structures can serve as an independent reliable criterion for selecting the most mobile atoms in a protein family and particularly for NMA predictions of directions of motions.